When you’re 6 months pregnant, you’re more than halfway to meeting your baby, so hang in there! Here’s what’s going on for both of you this month.

 You might notice that there are times of the day when they’re especially active.

 They might move more when you drink something cold.

 And you might be able to tell the difference between them stretching out and them having an adorable case of the hiccups.

-In fact, as you get further along in your pregnancy, you should pay attention to these patterns of movement and give your doctor a call if you can’t feel your little one move.
+In fact, as you get further along in your pregnancy, you should pay attention to these patterns of movement and give your doctor a call if you don’t feel your little one move like they normally do.